oubiwann/epub/README.txt

 This directory contains the 0.1.0 release of epub python library.

-GNU Make is free software.
+Python Epub is free software.
 See the file LICENSE.txt for copying conditions.

 Downloading
 -----------